mohammad-fouladgar/laravel-mobile-verification/README.md

 ### SMS Client

 Sending verification notifications via SMS in this package is totally desirable.
 Before you can send notifications via this package, you need to install or prepare your SMS client class and implements `Fouladgar\MobileVerifier\Contracts\SmsClient` contract.
+This contract requires you to implement one method: `sendMessage`.
+The `sendMessage` method return your send api based on `Payload` object which contains user number and token message:

 ```php
 <?php